tailhook/lithos/docs/sandbox_config.rst

    Directory where application images are.
 Every subdir of the ``image-dir`` may be mounted as a root file system in the container. **Required**.

+.. opt:: image-dir-levels

+   (default ``1``) A number of directory components required for image name in :opt:`image-dir`

+   .. versionadded: 0.12.1

 .. opt:: log-file

    The file name where to put **supervisor** log of the container.
 Default is